vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 The `Logic` component is the bridge between the `UI` and `Model` components.
 It is in charge of deciding what to do with the user input received from the `UI`.
 This component consists of the `Statistics`, `Parser` and the `Command` package.

 The class diagram of the `Logic` component is shown below in Figure 5.

 ![Structure of the Logic Component](images/LogicClassDiagram.png)
 <p align="center"> Figure 5.
-Logic component class relationship diagram
+Logic Component Class Diagram

 **API** :
 [`Logic.java`](https://github.com/AY2021S1-CS2103T-T09-4/tp/blob/master/src/main/java/seedu/address/logic/Logic.java)